Comloșu Mare: Culture

 The cultural activity takes place in the three existing cultural centers in the three villages.
 In Comloșu Mare, the Iulian Grozescu National House has a capacity of 400 seats in the performance hall, a 60-seat conference room, kitchen and locker rooms.
 The building is a historical monument, once home to the post chaise between Kikinda and Budapest.
 The cultural center in Comloșu Mic has a capacity of 200 seats, while the cultural center in Lunga has 150 seats.
-There is also a communal library with a book fund of 8,000 volumes.
+There is also a communal library with a collection of 8,000 volumes.

-The spiritual life is represented by the existing cults: Orthodox, Roman Catholic, Greek Catholic, Baptist and Pentecostal.
+The spiritual life is represented by several Christian denominations: Orthodox, Roman Catholic, Greek Catholic, Baptist and Pentecostal.
 There are eight churches, of which three Orthodox, two Roman Catholic, one Greek Catholic, one Baptist and one Pentecostal.

-Magazines and publications have an old tradition in Comloșu Mare.
+Magazines and publications have a longstanding tradition in Comloșu Mare.
 Suflet nou ("New Soul") is the longest-lived rural cultural publication in Romania.
 The magazine was founded in 1934 by lawyer Andrei Bălan and has been published monthly since then.
 Comloșanu is another local publication written and edited by a group of young volunteers; it appears since 2001 with a quarterly frequency.
 There is also a children's theater troupe, Neghiniță Junior, where teachers, volunteers and children work.
 Annually, the Femina club presents plays staged by its female volunteers.